How to Grow and Care for Silver Dollar Jade Plant (Crassula arborescens) Indoors

 Repot Silver Dollar Jade at the beginning of the growing season only when it becomes crowded in its current pot.
 Use a pot that is only one size larger than the current one to avoid overpotting.

-Pruning
+Pruning & Grooming

-Pruning Silver Dollar Jade is easy as it involves removal of any dead or diseased leaves to keep it neat and also discourage pest and disease infestations.
+Pruning Silver Dollar Plant is easy as it involves removal of any dead or diseased leaves to keep it neat and also discourage pest and disease infestations.
 Snip the leaves at the base with a sterilized knife or pair of scissors to prevent diseases transmission.

-Cutback the plant at the beginning of the growing season if it is too large to control growth.
+Cutback the plant at the beginning of the growing season (spring) if it is too large to control growth.
 Minimize the number of cuts as much as possible to avoid unnecessary injuiries to reduce disease infestations.

 Silver Dollar Jade, Crassula arborescens, Silver Dollar Plant